-- The SNAPP program is a program of Kelowna Community Resources and is on contract exclusively to the Ministry of Children and Family Development (MCFD) for delivery of services.
+- The SNAPP program is a program of KCR Community Resources and is on contract exclusively to the Ministry of Children and Family Development (MCFD) for delivery of services.

 - The SNAPP program usually receives referrals for children who are three years of age or older but on occasion will receive referrals for younger children who are in need of some specialized transition work.
 The majority of the children accepted into the program are in the Continuing Care of the Director (permanent wards).

-- Referral meetings are held the 4th Thursday of each month in the MCFD Adoptions Office.
-Referrals are made by children’s guardianship social workers.
-SNAPP, adoption social workers and the child’s guardianship social worker attend this initial referral meeting where all options for permanency (including foster-to-adopt) are considered.
+- Referral meetings are held as needed and are made by children’s guardianship social workers.
+SNAPP, the child’s guardianship social worker and sometimes adoption social workers attend this initial referral meeting where all options for permanency (including foster-to-adopt) are considered.